jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HC 31 When existing trusts come into tax base
 When this section applies
 (1) This section applies if, through a change in circumstances, an amount derived by a trustee of a trust on a day in an income year is assessable income when it would not have been assessable income had it been derived before that day.
 Examples of a change in circumstances are—
-  (a) a non-resident settlor becomes resident in New Zealand, section HC 30:
+  (a) a non-resident settlor becomes resident in New Zealand, see section HC 30:
-  (b) a charitable trust loses its charitable status, section HC 13.
+  (b) a charitable trust loses its charitable status, see section HC 13.
 Person able to make choice
 (2) The choice given in subsections (3) and (4) is to be made by the person who is liable to satisfy the income tax liability of the trustee.
 Establishing cost of trust property